|

 RULES

-- For alphabetic sorting, leave the Sort Order as 1 for
+- For alphabetical sorting, the Sort Order is 1 for

 all siblings.